junxit/us-congress-bills-112/metadata.md

 - 2011-09-08 — Resolution agreed to in Senate without amendment by Unanimous Consent. (text: CR S5464)
 - 2011-09-08 — Senate Committee on Rules and Administration discharged by Unanimous Consent. (consideration: CR S5464)
 - 2011-09-08 — Senate Committee on Rules and Administration discharged by Unanimous Consent.(consideration: CR S5464)
+- 2011-09-09 — Message on Senate action sent to the House.
+- 2011-09-09 — Received in the House.
+- 2011-09-09 — Referred to the House Committee on House Administration.